blin/ponish/editors-notes.md

 ## Differences from original

+- Original manual has detailed photographs of written text on paper, some of them a bit blurry.
+I have compressed them using `convert -colorspace Gray -normalize -threshold 55%` for faster serving.
+  If you can't read some of them here, check out the original PDF.
 - Simplification to single-size vs double-size glyph choice is adopted: if the glyph in I/Y position is followed by a consonant, it is single-sized .
   - The original manual has a simple to describe but hard to implement choice: